Projects & Exhibitions

 2019

 Acknowledgments 2019 was the first workings of the 1892 NYT article “She Tired of Convent Life”.
-This initial iteration aims to contend with the violence of borders and notions of private property, and connects stories of capture and cultural erasure through means of poetry, iconoclastic gestures, and orientations of the body to patterns and time.
-The work consists of the original article’s text split across several pages, a video of the horizon, 2 Judd replica chair sculptures, a printout of US/Mexico border wall prototypes, and a temporary tattoo.
+This initial iteration seeks to address the violence of borders and notions of private property, connecting stories of capture and cultural erasure through means of poetry, iconoclastic gestures, and orientations of the body to patterns and time.
+The work consists of the original article’s text split across several pages, a video of the horizon, two Judd replica chair sculptures, a printout of US/Mexico border wall prototypes, and a temporary tattoo.
 I instructed viewers to enter the space as the sun was setting.
 Judd is referenced in this work as I found that his Marfa complex was formerly the de-accessed military post, Fort D.A.
 Russell, which served as the original US/Mexico border in the early 20th century.
 Marfa, TX, and surrounding areas are the lands of the Jumanos, Mescalero Apache, and Ndé Kónitsąąíí Gokíyaa (Lipan Apache).

 Kayla Anderson writes: “In my mind, she was preparing for flight.
 The wall was her horizon, a launching pad into the unknown, which for her was the only location of freedom.
 To broaden one’s horizons means to exceed the limits of one’s prescribed plight.
 While her moment of escape might be fleeting, her flight would be eternal.